alphadl/LanguageAware_Tuning/README.md

 Note
 * The path of pretrained LLMs, dataset, and checkpoint save path should be defined in the fine_tuning.sh file.

-* The default setting need 8*GPUs.
-It can alternately use few number GPUs with larger gradient_accumulation_steps, for example GPUs number 4 and gradient_accumulation_steps 32.
+* The default setting needs 8*GPUs.
+It can alternately use fewer GPUs with larger gradient_accumulation_steps, for example, GPUs number 4 and gradient_accumulation_steps 32.

 ## Evaluation

 To evaluate models and reproduce the results in our paper, run the following commands.